SkyLundy/Fluency/README.md

 - When adding multi-language abilities to an existing ProcessWire application
 - To add translation abilities to an existing multi-language ProcessWire application

-You can help out by filing Github issues when bugs are found, or submit a pull request with fixes.
+You can help make Fluency better by filing Github issues when bugs are found, or submit a pull request with fixes.

+For support and community discussion about Fluency, visit [the module thread in the ProcessWire forums](https://processwire.com/talk/topic/24567-fluency-the-complete-translation-enhancement-suite-for-processwire/).

 ## Contents